squiffy/Masochist/README.md

 # Masochist

 Masochist is a framework for creating XNU based rootkits.
 Very useful in OS X and iOS security research.
-Right now, it isn't much, but I have many plans for this project.
-These features include:
+It can do cool things like:

   - Public symbol resoluton
   - Process manipulation
   - System call hijacking
-  - IP filters
-  - VFS prodding
-  - General kernel hooking

 Masochist is currently compatible with 64-bit OS X machines (I think).
 I've only tested this on 10.10.
 If anyone is brave enough to try it on their system, I would be very grateful.